 Share this entry

 The Ins and Outs of the IPO Price Discovery Process – with Kim Jabal (Former CFO of Unity)

 When navigating towards your IPO, finding and setting the correct price for your company’s stock can be one of the most important aspects of the process.
 Defining the investor list, setting the price, and figuring out each investor’s allocations can be incredibly daunting tasks and require the focus and buy-in from everyone on the team.
-This week, our CFO Circle peers convened to discuss the ins and outs of the price discovery process with Kim Jabal, the current CFO of Unity.
+This week, our CFO Circle peers convened to discuss the ins and outs of the IPO price discovery process with Kim Jabal, the former CFO of Unity.
 In 2020, Kim successfully led Unity through its own unique variation of the traditional IPO, and she had plenty of perspective and scar tissue to share with the group.
 Here are the Takeaways from our conversation:

 While Kim joined Unity a few years before its IPO, the company’s motivation to go public existed well before her arrival.
 However, while her CEO and other key players at the company had been thinking about going public for an extended period of time, they were not focused on timing their IPO with the market and took their time throughout the entire process.
 Kim noted how Unity began talking to investors early on in the process, ‘testing the waters’ and laying the groundwork for relationships with long-term, high-conviction firms that would pay off down the line during the pricing and allocation processes.